TiagoMiranda009/TiagoMiranda009/README.md

  <br>

-  ### If you wanna know something else about me, don't forget to take a look on my Linkedin!!! :D
+  ### If you want to learn more about me, don't forget to check out my LinkedIn profile!!! :D

 <div>